Words and terms used in the world of From The Waters.

 The capital city of Wynikrs.

 Noun.
 Plural zikas.
-The impression placed on an individual to indicate they are the Trust, and therefore under the protection, of a specific Striker.
-Once given, this jwiixz lasts until removed, twelve months or so pass without renewal, or the Striker bestowing it dies.
+An Aelish Striker term for the impression placed on an individual to indicate they are the Trust, and therefore under the protection, of a specific Striker.
+Once given, this jwiixz lasts until either it is removed, twelve months or so pass without renewal, or the Striker bestowing it dies.
 It can be renewed at any time.

 Noun.
 Plural zika-syos.
-A person publicly under a Striker's protection.
+An Aelish Striker term for a person publicly under a Striker's protection.
 Also known as a Trust.

 Verb.
-The process of an individual becoming a Striker's Trust, either the first time to establish the bond or to reaffirm it.
+An Aelish Striker term for the process of an individual becoming a Striker's Trust, either the first time to establish the bond or to reaffirm it.
 The process of creating a zika involves putting a hand on the non-Striker's shoulder and saying, "You're a good friend".

 The yellow dwarf star of the zonar system in which the planet Ephillion resides.